soif/EspBuddy/README.md

 - `espbuddy.php backup all` backups settings ofall defined targets
 - `espbuddy.php monitor relay1 --rate=9600` serial monitors  'relay1' target at 9600 bauds
 - `espbuddy.php server` launches the builtin webserver on port 81, serving files from the backup directory
+- `espbuddy.php send relay1 tasmo_upg` send the 'tasmo_upg' commands list to 'relay1' by relying on our builtin webserver
 - `espbuddy.php send relay1 SetOption13 1` Sends the "SetOption13 1" command to 'relay1'
 - `espbuddy.php version all` shows versions of all defined targets
 - `espbuddy.php ping all` pings all defined targets